-As a general rule, there is one stand-alone administration controller server and I/O unit per system rack.
+There is one stand-alone administration controller server and I/O unit per system.
 The system administration controller is a non-blade Altix 1U server system.
 The server is used to install ICE system software, administer that software and monitor information from all the compute blades in the system.
 Check with your SGI sales or service representative for information on "cold spare" options that provide a standby administration server on site for use in case of failure.